-General Fund revenue was \$34.6 million, \$500,000 higher than 2019 due to the growth in the number of lawyers, an increase in the practice fee, and increased trust administration fees.
-During 2020, net growth in the number of full-time equivalent practising lawyers was 2.6% resulting in a total of 12,893 full fee paying equivalent lawyers for the year, compared to 12,572 in 2019.
-Professional Legal Training Course (PLTC) enrolment revenue was lower in 2020, with 621 PLTC students during the year, compared with 656 in the prior year.
-The trust administration fee (TAF) revenue increased 11% due to an increase in the number of transactions arising from an increase in activity in the real estate market, mainly in the last half of the year.
-Other income decreased over 2019 due to decreased insurance recoveries.
+General Fund revenue was \$37.3 million, \$2.6 million (7.6%) higher than 2020 primarily due to the growth in the number of lawyers, increased trust administration fees and increased electronic filing revenue.
+During 2021, net growth in the number of full-time equivalent practising lawyers was 3.3% resulting in a total of 13,317 full fee paying equivalent lawyers for the year, compared to 12,893 in 2020.
+The trust administration fee (TAF) revenue increased 36% due to an increase in the number of transactions arising from an increase in activity in the real estate market.
+Electronic filing revenue increased 79% over 2020 due to the increased real estate activity, along with the introduction of the